-A little over a 100 years ago, no human actually fundamentally understood the nature of matter, or light, or how they interact.
+A little over a 100 years ago, no human actually fundamentally understood the nature of matter, or light, or how they interact1.
 Yet, up to that point in history, humans were really pretty good at manipulating light and matter.
-Chemistry, too, as a methodology was fairly well established and powerful.
+Chemistry, too, as a methodology was fairly well established and powerful at that time.
+But humans were blissfully unaware of the Qunatum nature of the Unverse.
 The brute force of the scientific method, fueled by the insatiable need to control and manipulate the environment in which we live, allowed humans to engineer capable technologies.
 But, coherent [sic] and complete understanding of the microscopic driving forces of nature were largely mysterious.

-At the turn of the $20^{th}$ century, human ignorance was confronted with a series of inexplicable observations, which forced the acceptance of strange and uncomfortable ideas, a subset of which is called Quantum Theory.
-These ideas lead to an explosive growth in Science, and most importantly Chemistry, with all its related technologies, enjoying fantastic new capabilities.
+At the turn of the 20^{th} century, human ignorance was confronted with a series of inexplicable observations, which forced the acceptance of strange and uncomfortable ideas, a subset of which is called Quantum Theory.
+These ideas lead to an explosive growth in Science, and most importantly2 Chemistry, with all its related technologies, enjoying fantastic new capabilities.
 The predictions of this Quantum Theory are testable, and have thus far proven to be robust.
-However, the quantum world is so alien and bizarre that its interpretation is still in debate among very smart people to this day.
+However, the Quantum world is so alien and bizarre that its interpretation is still in debate among very smart people to this day.

 To a certain extent 'interpretation' is a problem in Philosophy, not Chemistry, and therefore somewhat moot.
-The predictions of a theory can be tested and verified; the 'why' not so much.
+The predictions of a theory can be tested and verified; the 'why?' not so much.
 However, to a student of Quantum Mechanics, such interpretation(s) are important, if not crucial, to the learning process.
 But, unlike many other areas of study, these interpretations have a tendency to change as understanding matures.
-What is immutable, however, is the process by which the development of Quantum Mechanics, or any theory is approached: Make some assumptions, Employ irrefutable logic (Mathematics) to those assumptions to make predictions, and test those predictions with experiment.
+What is immutable, however, is the process by which the development of Quantum Mechanics, or any theory is approached: Make some assumptions, employ irrefutable logic (Mathematics) to those assumptions to make predictions, and test those predictions with experiment.
 If all goes well, a discord is found between the predictions and the truth, and something is learned, i.e. new and better assumptions are needed.
-If the boring agreement between predictions and observation results, Bolder predictions are made until something breaks.
+If the boring agreement between predictions and observation results, bolder predictions are made until something breaks.
 This is the Scientific Method: Learning by Breaking Things.